Online Restorative Yoga Teacher Certification

 Props & Supported Poses

 Props can serve several functions in a therapeutic context.
-In their supportive role, props can support the entire body in an asana or support the various parts of the body that require rest.
+In their supportive role, yoga props can support the entire body in a pose or support the various parts of the body that require rest.
 Often the poses that are considered to be most beneficial for a particular condition may not be attainable to the student due to physical restrictions or lack of flexibility.
 The props can render some of the most advanced poses accessible to beginning, injured or disabled practitioners.